mofe-stack/PeerConf/README.md

 confidence, following the confidence measure used by deepconf for online inference. we use the same consensus-based early stopping rule as deepconf and only apply it when at least 3 traces have finished.

-both run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.
+both run against a stock vllm server and compute confidence client-side, so server is set up the same way for both methods.

 ## what you need